Services for Chemistry Faculty, Provided by the Chemistry Library

 Penn Library Delivers items from other campus libraries to the Chemistry Library for your convenient pick-up.

 BorrowDirect+ is an "expedited interlibrary loan" service that lets you search a combined catalog and directly request books not currently available at Penn; most books arrive within 4 working days.
-The University of Pennsylvania participates in two borrowing consortia: Borrow Direct searches the catalogs of Brown, Columbia, Cornell, Dartmouth, Penn, Princeton, and Yale; and EZ-Borrow searches the catalogs of 42 Pennsylvania libraries.
+The University of Pennsylvania participates in two borrowing consortia: Borrow Direct searches the catalogs of Brown, Columbia, Cornell, Dartmouth, Harvard, Johns Hopkins, MIT, Penn, Princeton, the University of Chicago, Yale, and the Center for Research Libraries; and EZ-Borrow searches the catalogs of 42 Pennsylvania libraries.

 Interlibrary Loan If you need a book or journal article that neither Penn nor any of its Borrow Direct partners owns, the Library's Interlibrary Loan department will be happy to help you obtain it in a timely fashion.